Find Grad Schools

 • Instruct users in the selection, use, and design of audio-visual materials and assist them in the preparation of instructional materials and the rehearsal of presentations.

-These are the skills Multimedia Collections Specialists say are the most useful in their careers:
+When polled, Multimedia Collections Specialists say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.